PowerShell/PowerShell/docs/maintainers/issue-management.md

 * `Issue-Bug`: the issue is reporting a bug
 * `Issue-Discussion`: the issue may not have a clear classification yet.
   The issue may generate a [RFC][ln-rfc] or maybe be reclassified as a bug or enhancement.
-* `Issue-Enhancment`: the issue is more of a feature request than a bug.
+* `Issue-Enhancement`: the issue is more of a feature request than a bug.
 * `Issue-Meta`: an issue used to track multiple issues
 * `Issue-Question`: ideally support can be provided via other mechanisms, but sometimes folks to open an issue to get a question answered and we will use this label for such issues.